Make-School-Courses/FEW-1.1-Web-Foundations/09 - JavaScript Class Objects Intro/README.md

-# JavaScript Class Objects and Protypical Inheritence
+# JavaScript Class Objects and Prototype

 While JavaScript is a Object Oriented Programming Language it handles Class Objects and Inheritence differently than other languages.
 Understanding JavaScript's unique inheritence model is key to fully understanding JavaScript.

+In this lesson you will take a look at how to create class objects with JavaScript and how to use prototype.

 ## Learning Objectives/Competencies